Ouranosinc/Magpie/docs/services.rst

 cron job will periodically execute the :term:`Resource` auto-synchronization feature for a given :term:`Service` that supports it.

+The synchronization mechanism can be launched from `Magpie` UI using the ``Sync`` button located on relevant pages.

 .. seealso::

     Utility ``magpie_sync_resources`` in :ref:`utilities_helpers` is also available to manually launch a